SomeRanDev/reflaxe.CPP/README.md

 # Compilation Hooks (Plugins)

-This compiler also contains hooks to use to customize the C++ conversion!
-In an initialization macro, pass `FreeCompiler.onCompileBegin` a function to access the compiler instance once compiling begins.
-Then add a callback using `addHook` to any of the hooks contained within `FreeCompiler`.
+This compiler also contains hooks to customize the C++ compilation.
+In an initialization macro, pass `FreeCompiler.onCompileBegin` a function to access an instance of the `FreeCompiler` once compiling begins.
+Then `addHook` can be used on any of the hooks contained within it.

-Here is an example where all Int literals that are exactly `123` are compiled as `(100 + 20 + 3)`.
-Note the first parameter ("cpp" in this case) is the output that would be generated normally; return it to prevent any changes to the compiler's normal behavior.
+Here is an example where all `Int` literals that are exactly `123` are compiled as `(100 + 20 + 3)`.
+Note the first parameter ("defaultOutput" in this case) is the output that would be generated normally; return it to prevent any changes to the compiler's normal behavior.
 ```haxe
 // In some initialization macro...
 FreeCompiler.onCompileBegin(function(compiler) {